| |

 Animal Behavior Tip: Reaching out to try to touch sea lions (or any animal) can be considered aggression.
 You do not want to get bit by a sea lion.
 It’s best just to float in one place and let them come to you.

 We stayed in the water for about 30 minutes.
-The surge played with our positions and it was entertaining to watch the sea lions use the surge to either get up on the rock or fall back into the water.
+The surge of the waves played with our positions, and it was entertaining to watch the sea lions use the surge to either get up on the rock or fall back into the water.

 Tiffany enjoying the day seeing sea lions and other wildlife